 Can anyone buy the produce directly from the farmers?

-As per the new Ordinance of 2020, anyone with a PAN card on them is eligible to purchase directly.
+As per the new Ordinance of 2020, anyone with a PAN card is eligible to purchase directly.

 How many APMC get linked to e-NAM?